ttyobiwan/leshy/README.md

 # Leshy

-DX focused message queue, powered by Golang, SQLite and gRPC.
+DX-focused message queue, powered by Golang, SQLite and gRPC.